edubart/nelua-lang/docs/pages/draft.md

 ---
-layout: default
+layout: docs
 title: Draft
 permalink: /draft/
-toc: true
-categories: sidenav
+categories: docs toc
-order: 5
+order: 4
 ---

 {% raw %}

-# Draft

 This is a draft for features that are not implemented yet.
 Once a feature here is completed its text will be moved into the overview page.
 Don't expect any of the examples